-When a person dies, certain categories of person can apply to the court on the basis a will (or intestacy if there is no will) does not make reasonable financial provision for that claimant.
+When someone dies, certain categories of person connected to the deceased can apply to the court on the basis a will (or intestacy if there is no will) does not make reasonable financial provision for that claimant.
 There are time limits in which to bring claims, so delay can be perilous.

-At Fosters we have routinely helped family members and other dependents to seek reasonable financial provision in circumstances in which they have been overlooked.
-Conversely, we act for those having to defend this type of claim, such as beneficiaries that would be affected by a variation to the provisions in a will and personal representatives with responsibility for administering estates according to the law.
+We also act for those having to defend this type of claim, such as beneficiaries that would be affected by a variation to the provisions in a will, and personal representatives with responsibility for administering estates according to the law.